-- 1. Agencies shall screen all individuals with DUI/DWAI's for ignition interlock usage and requirements in accordance with the Department's interlock rules. - 2.
-Agencies shall offer interlock counseling to those individuals who have installed, or plan to install, an ignition interlock device in accordance with Department rules. - 3.
-Interlock counseling can be offered on site or by referral to another Department licensed agency.
+- 1. Agencies shall screen all individuals with DUI/DWAI's for ignition interlock usage and requirements in accordance with the Department's interlock rules; - 2.
+Agencies shall offer interlock counseling to those individuals who have installed, or plan to install, an ignition interlock device in accordance with Department rules; and, - 3.
+Interlock counseling shall be offered on site or by referral to another Department licensed agency.

 21.240.3 PROVISION OF SERVICES [Eff.
-11/1/13]
+5/1/16]

-- A. Agencies shall use and adhere to a curriculum written in a manual form that is evidence-based or a promising practice specific to DUI/DWAI, and contains content and topic areas as determined by the Department. - B. Individuals will receive a complete copy of the participant materials and workbook associated with the approved curriculum being used.
-The agency may charge individuals for the curriculum materials. - C. Individuals shall be assigned to a specific class, group or individual session throughout the treatment episode.
-Individuals attending DUI/DWAI education may make up sessions missed by attending other education sessions that cover the missed content. - D. Staff conducting DUI/DWAI, BUI AND FUI education and therapy shall: - 1.
+- A. Agencies shall use and adhere to a curriculum written in a manual form that is evidence-based or a best practice specific to DUI/DWAI, and contains content and topic areas as determined by the Department. - B. Agencies shall provide individuals with a complete copy of the participant materials and workbook associated with the approved curriculum being used.
+The agency may charge individuals for the curriculum materials. - C. Agencies shall assign individuals to a specific class, group or individual session throughout the treatment episode.
+Individuals attending DUI/DWAI education may make up sessions missed by attending other education sessions that cover the missed content.
+Make-up groups for DUI/DWAI therapy are not allowed. - D. Staff conducting DUI/DWAI, BUI and FUI education and therapy shall: - 1.
 Receive training in the curriculum; - 2.
-Meet the minimum staff qualifications per Sections 21.160 and 21.210.1, including credentialing and competency in group processes. - E. Hours of attendance shall only be granted for actual face-to-face contact and shall not include administrative procedures or breaks. - F. Drug and alcohol toxicology collection must be observed by trained staff when requested by the referral source.
+Meet the minimum staff qualifications per Sections 21.160 and 21.210.1, including credentialing and competency in group processes; and, - Possess a CAC II, CAC III or LAC. - E. Hours of attendance shall only be granted for face-to-face contacts and shall not include administrative procedures or breaks. - F. Drug and alcohol toxicology collection must be observed by trained staff when requested by the referral source.

 21.240.4 YOUTH DUI, DWAI, BUI and FUI EDUCATION AND TREATMENT [Eff.
-11/1/13]
+5/1/16]